 Can I choose which building I want to work in?
-In your application you will be able to preference the communities (First Year Experience, Transfer Year Experience, Honors, Nursing, Broadcasting, etc.) you are interested in.
+In your application you will be able to preference the communities (First Year Experience, Transfer Year Experience, Honors, Broadcasting, Arts, or Pathways) you are interested in.
 However, UHDS is looking for the best fit for each position.
 This may mean that you are a great candidate for a community/hall you haven’t considered.

 What if I don’t have the required GPA?
-At the time applications are due, applicants must meet the minimum required GPA of a 2.40.
+At the time applications are due, applicants must meet the minimum required semester and cumulative GPA of a 2.40.
 Applicants who do not meet these requirements will be released from the hiring process.

 Do I have to stay until the residence halls close or return before the residence halls open?
 As stated in the job description, student staff members are required to be present for all residence hall openings and closings.
 Your Complex Director will determine some of the specific staffing needs for opening/closing during the year.